 Then, the next doubt arises… once you have completed 5 years, what is the method to calculate the number of months?
 Well, any service that is more than 6 months is considered as one year.
 For example, if your tenure in the organization was 7 years 6 months, then to calculate gratuity your tenure will be taken as 8 years.

-For employees who are not covered under the Gratuity Act (especially private company employees), the formulate to calculate gratuity amount is:
+For employees who are not covered under the Gratuity Act (especially private company employees), the gratuity calculation formula is:

 Gratuity = Average salary * ½ * No. Of years of Service